-No thinking required: Just follow these various HIIT treadmill programs and watch that fat drip off your body.
+No thinking required: Just follow these various HIIT treadmill programs and watch that fat drip off your thighs, belly and elsewhere.

 These high intensity interval training workouts are designed to smoke off body fat like never before.

 These treadmill HIIT workouts are not for the squeamish, nor are they for people who don’t think it’s cheating to hold onto the treadmill!

 These fat-burning HIIT workouts will work only if you pump your arms or, at least, allow them to move naturally and freely in synch with your lower body.